The Qutub Minar complex is a collection of architectural marvels located at the Mehrauli Archaeological Park in New Delhi, India. The complex...

 The Red Horseman is on Avenue de Flandre.
 It is Napoleon with a red veil on his face.
 It is probably a criticism of French law, forbidding the wearing of the Niqab in public, which was brought into reality in 2010.

-The first graffiti Banksy ever created in Italy was the Madonna with a Gun, on Piazza Gerolomini, visible from Via dei Tribunali.
+The second European city in our Banksy guide is Naples, the place where Banksy created his first ever work in Italy.
+Madonna with a Gun, on Piazza Gerolomini is visible from Via dei Tribunali.
 The work is evidently a comment on the city’s reputation as full of devout Catholics and at the same time, of gun crime.
 As a matter of fact, a gun has been painted in place of a halo on the Virgin Mary, whose glance is towards a votive niche, which doesn’t exist anymore.

 Venice was an efficacious theater for Banksy.
 We couldn’t miss it in Banksy’s guide.
 The city was the place of his performance next to the Biennale in May 2019.
 He exposed a satirical street stall of oil paintings depicting a large cruise ship surrounded by Venetian gondolas.
 This was probably a criticism of the negative impact of tourism on the city.
 A pair of policemen invited him to go away, not having any permission to open a stall.